240 – Dress Code

 1. Deputies and detention personnel will be issued Class A and C uniforms.

-4. Professional staff members, as well as deputies and detention officers assigned to office positions, may be issued polo shirts and are expected to dress in business casual.
-However, deputies and detention officers may also wear their Class A, B, or C per preference or as appropriate.
+9. Professional staff members, as well as deputies and detention officers assigned to non-uniformed positions, may be issued polo shirts and are expected to dress in business casual.
+However, deputies and detention officers may also wear their Class A, B, or C uniform per preference or as appropriate.

-5. Female personnel in any position can request to switch to plain clothing during pregnancy.
+10. Female personnel in any position can request to switch to plain clothing during pregnancy.
+If they are in a position that requires the wearing of a uniform, this may require them accepting a change of assignment or modified duty.

-6. Members of special units may be issued uniforms which are specific to their assignment, typically a variation of the Class C uniform (see Section X, Specialty Uniforms).
+11. Members of special units may be issued uniforms which are specific to their assignment, typically a variation of the Class C uniform (see Section XI, Specialty Uniforms).
+However, specialty uniforms are not authorized to be worn while working extra employment.

-C. Pins, badges, nametags, buttons, and other uniform accessories will be silver for non-supervisory personnel and gold for supervisory personnel.
+C. Pins, badges, nametags, buttons, and other uniform accessories will generally be silver for non-supervisory personnel and gold for supervisory personnel.
+Certain pins may be made of a single coloration and style.

 D. Any unauthorized or unnecessary alteration to county-issued uniforms will result in the employee purchasing each altered garment or uniform.

-E. When Wearing Class A, B, or C Uniforms, Polo Shirts, Or Plain Clothes:
+E. When Wearing Class A, B, or C Uniforms:

-4. Hats must not interfere with the rest of the uniform or performance of duties.
+1. Hats must not interfere with the rest of the uniform or performance of duties.
 If a hat is approved by this policy, but would interfere with the rest of the uniform or performance of duties, wearing it becomes prohibited.
 Nothing should be added or affixed to the approved hats.
+In inclement weather, the approved hat must be protected with a clear rain cover.

-6. Trousers must be regulation-issue only.
-They must not be altered in such a manner as to taper the leg tightly around the ankle or knee area (“leg pegging”).
+5. Trousers must not be altered in such a manner as to taper the leg tightly around the ankle or knee area (“leg pegging”).

 Master proficiency means a deputy or detention officer has obtained the master peace officer proficiency or master jailer proficiency certificate respectively from the Texas Commission on Law Enforcement (TCOLE).
 A qualified deputy or detention officer is eligible to wear master proficiency chevrons regardless of their years of service with HCSO.